Nonye2K3/chia/FAQ.md

 # How big are plot sizes (k)?

 You can see some example plot sizes, times to plot, and working space needed based on various k's in these [k size tables](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes).
-Current working space needed for the default plotting options of a k=32 is 331GiB.
+Current working space needed for the default plotting options of a k=32 is 332GiB and the final file is approximately 101.4 GiB.
+There is small natural variation in temp space needed and the final file size of each plot.

 # What k-size should you plot?